square/bazel_maven_repository/README.md

 # Bazel Rules for Maven Repositories

-A bazel ruleset creating a more idiomatic bazel representation of a maven repo using a pinned list of artifacts.
+A Bazel ruleset creating a more idiomatic Bazel representation of a Maven repo using a pinned list of artifacts.

-Release: `1.0`
+* Release: `1.0`
-Prerelease: `1.0.1-rc1` - interim release path with jettifier support
+* Prerelease: `1.0.1-rc1` — interim release path with Jetifier support.
-Prerelease2: `1.1-rc1` - longer-term release path, but stalled with a performance regression.
+* Prerelease2: `1.1-rc1` — longer-term release path, but stalled with a performance regression.

 | Version | Link | Sha |
 | --------| ---- | --- |